bauripalash/bucketlist/README.md

 - [ ] Rebuild the Rocket which I built when I was 4

-- [x] Build own Programming Language
+- [x] Develop a Programming Language

-- [x] Build own Bengali Programming Language
+- [x] Develop a Bengali Programming Language

-- [ ] Build a Intelligent Robot
+- [ ] Build an Intelligent Robot

 - [ ] Read every Religious holy book of every religion